PierrickF/update-proton_ge/README.md

 This program compares the latest release of Proton-GE to the most recent version installed on your system, and will update it if a newer version exists.

-It is a reworked and improved version of the script given on the [Proton-GE repository](https://github.com/GloriousEggroll/proton-ge-custom).
+It is a modified version of the script given on the [Proton-GE repository](https://github.com/GloriousEggroll/proton-ge-custom), to make it easier to use on a regular basis.

 Make sure to read the documentation given for Proton-GE.